 2. Drink plenty of water.

-3. Omit starchy carbs (bread, rice, pasta, potatoes).
+3. Omit starchy carbs like bread, rice, pasta and potatoes.

-8 am: Breakfast: Scrambled eggs with vegetables
+Breakfast: Scrambled eggs with an orange

-12 pm: Lunch: Bloat-blasting salad
+Lunch: Bloat-blasting salad

 1. Start with a base of leafy greens, especially potassium-rich spinach.

 2. Toss on fiber-rich veggies like broccoli, beets, peppers, mushrooms, carrots, onions, tomatoes, avocado — anything goes.